-Mentors and Subject Matter Experts (SMEs) play an integral role in EPIcenter's New Energy Incubator.
+Mentors and Subject Matter Experts (SMEs) play an integral role in EPIcenter's New Energy Incubator and Accelerator.
 Incubator Clients are matched with a team of Mentors and Subject Matter Experts based on their specific business needs.
 The teams are coordinated by an EPIcenter Coach.
 Together the teams provide the Incubator Clients invaluable expertise as they develop their businesses.

 EPIcenter has formed a partnership with VelocityTX, another San Antonio-based Incubator, to offer one (1) online application for both organizations.
 The application will ask you if you would like your application forwarded to VelocityTX.
 See the FAQs for more information.